- Yes

 - Description:

 - In 2015, a FibroTex package was installed in a Leopard 2A4CHL of the Chilean army.
-The kit tested was called “multispectral cloak” and was intended to be deployed on mobile and static platforms.
-The kit does not protect against attack but provides electro-optic mimicry and protection against electromagnetic detection, which helps make the tank much more difficult to detect and therefore not as easily prey to anti-tank missiles or other infrared-guided devices (SWIR) or thermal systems.
+The kit tested was called “multispectral cloak”.
+The kit provides electro-optic mimicry and protection against electromagnetic detection, which helps make the tank much more difficult to detect and therefore not as easily prey to anti-tank missiles or other infrared-guided devices or thermal systems.
 This new version of the Chilean Leopard also includes the most powerful Israeli M322 ammunition that penetrates up to 589 mm.

 - Crew: